-Haysmacintyre LLP were re-appointed as auditors during the year and offer themselves for re-appointment at the forthcoming Annual General Meeting.
+On 19 November 2024 the company's auditor changed its name from haysmacintyre LLP to HaysMac LLP.
+HaysMac LLP were re-appointed as auditors during the year and offer themselves for re-appointment at the forthcoming Annual General Meeting.

 Small Company Exemptions